Generative Graphical Inverse Kinematics: Related Work

-Recently, generative models have shown potential to capture the full set of IK solutions.
-A number of invertible architectures~\citep{ardizzone2018analyzing, kruse2021benchmarking} have been able to successfully learn the feasible set of 2D kinematic chains.
-Generative adversarial networks (GANs) have been applied to learn the inverse kinematics and dynamics of an 8-DOF robot~\citep{ren2020learning} and improve motion planning performance by sampling configurations constrained by link positions and (partial) orientations~\citep{lembono2021learning}.
-Recently, Ho et al.~\citep{ho2022selective} proposed a model that retrieves configurations reaching a target position by decoding \emph{posture indices} for the closest position in the database of positions.
-Finally, Ames et al.~\citep{ames2021ikflow} describe a model that relies on normalizing flows to generate a distribution of IK solutions for a desired end-effector pose.
-Our architecture differs from previous work by allowing the learned distribution to be generalized to a large class of robots, removing the requirement of training a new model for each specific robot.
+Recently, generative models have demonstrated the potential to represent the full set of IK solutions.
+A number of invertible architectures~\cite{ardizzone2018analyzing, kruse2021benchmarking} have been able to successfully learn the feasible set for 2D kinematic chains.
+Generative adversarial networks (GANs) have been applied to learn the inverse kinematics and dynamics of an 8-DOF robot~\cite{ren2020learning}.
+The learned model is used to improve motion planning performance by sampling configurations constrained by link positions and (partial) orientations~\cite{lembono2021learning}.
+Ho et al.~\cite{ho2022selective} have proposed a model that retrieves configurations reaching a target position by decoding \emph{posture indices} for the closest position from a database of positions.
+A series of individual networks have been leveraged to sequentially generate distributions of joint values of a manipulator in an auto-regressive manner~\cite{2022_Bensadoun_Neural}.
+Finally, Ames et al.~\cite{ames2021ikflow} describe IKFlow, a model that relies on normalizing flows to generate a distribution of IK solutions for a desired end-effector pose.
+Our architecture differs from previous work by allowing the learned distribution to generalize to a larger class of robots, conveniently removing the requirement of training an entirely new model from scratch for each specific robot.

-\textbf{Learning for Motion Planning} Recent work has also investigated learning for classical motion planning problems.
-Prior applications of learning include warm-starting optimization-based methods~\citep{ichnowskiDeepLearningGrasp}, learning distributions for sampling-based algorithms~\citep{khan2020graph, ichter2018learning}, and directly learning a motion planner~\citep{qureshi2020motion}.
-While the methodology of our work is similar in some respects, we are interested in the IK problem and not in motion planning (i.e., trajectory generation).
-IK introduces additional challenges from the perspective of learning: capturing multiple solutions and handling multiple manipulators.